theMosaad/tailwindcss-capsize/README.md

 - Accepts `rem` and `px` for fontSize.
 - Accepts `rem`, `px`, and `unitless` for lineHeight.
 - Doesn't trim text on IE11 as it uses css variables for the trimming calculations. (will work on a JS polyfill or an average pre-calculation for all project fonts)
-- Adds `padding: 0.05px 0` to capsized element which will override your padding utility classes.
-Solution is to wrap the text element in a parent element where you add your padding utility classes to.
+- ~~Adds `padding: 0.05px 0` to capsized element which will override your padding utility classes.~~ No longer the case from v0.3.0.

 ## Behind the scenes